MiB64/manual/known-issues.md

 Issues listed under "plugin" (or "[video]") etc. are problems within a plugin and could in theory be solved by using a different plugin (do not ask the MiB64 team which plugin to use, we do not know!).

-On the other hand, if you have a solution or workaround to a problem that you want to share with fellow users (one that isn't already listed here, obviously!), please let us know via the [Discord Server](https://discord.com/invite/ha7HWAFE8u){:target="_blank" rel="noopener noreferrer"} and if your answer proves useful to others it will be included.
+On the other hand, if you have a solution or workaround to a problem that you want to share with fellow users (one that isn't already listed here, obviously!), please let us know via the [MiB64 Discord Server](https://discord.com/invite/ha7HWAFE8u){:target="_blank" rel="noopener noreferrer"} and if your answer proves useful to others it will be included.
 Many thanks in advance.

 ---